Docker

 An "address already in use" error can be thrown if a port defined in docker-compose.yml is already used on your system.
 For example, if Mailpit is installed locally and running on the default port, you'll get an "address already in use" error when running Docker.
 This can be solved by changing the port in docker-compose.yml.

-Production environment
+Production Environment

-This is not (yet) meant for production!
+This setup is not (yet) meant for production!

-- The database is exposed on port 8593 so you can access MySQL using your favorite client at localhost:8593.
-However,
+- The database is exposed on port 8593 so you can access MySQL using your favorite client at

 - HTTPS is not implemented.